 - It’s not necessary to cover the baking dish.

 Can’t find any stuffing cubes at the store?
 You can also use French bread.
-Cut a loaf of French bread into cubes, then bake for an hour at 200°F to dry the bread out.
-You can do this a day beforehand.
+Cut a fresh baguette into cubes, then bake for an hour at 200°F to dry the bread out.
+You can do this a day beforehand, see more details below!

 If you don’t have any fresh herbs, you can use dried herbs instead.
 The ratio for the swap is that for every one tablespoon of fresh herbs, you will need one teaspoon of dried herbs.